Overcoming Acute and Chronic Pain

 Originally written in Arabic, Avicenna’s Canon was long ago translated into Latin, Persian, and Urdu, yet many of the inaccuracies from those first translations linger in current English translations.
 Translated directly from the original Arabic, this volume includes detailed commentary to explain current biomedical interpretations of Avicenna’s theories and ways to apply his treatments today, particularly for individualized medicine.
 It shows how Avicenna’s understanding of the humors corresponds directly with the biomedical definition of proteins, lipids, and organic acids: the nutrient building blocks of our blood and body.
 With this new translation of the first volume of his monumental work, Avicenna’s Canon becomes just as relevant today as it was 1,000 years ago.

-Fundamentals of Complementary and Alternative Medicine, 6th Edition
+Fundamentals of Complementary, Alternative, and Integrative Medicine, 6th Edition

 Energy, Mind and Spirit in Traditional Medicines of China, and East and Southeast Asia